Tracksale/developer-handbook/README.md

 We **MUST** create github issues for project tasks

-We **MUST NOT** use synchronous chat(Whatsapp, Telegram, Workplace) for important information or discussion, email or github isses are better for these use cases.
+We **MUST NOT** use synchronous channels(Whatsapp, Telegram, Workplace) for important information or discussion, email or github isses are better for these use cases.

 Before changing something non-trivial in any project you **SHOULD** discuss the change with the code owner